 This page explains who's eligible for the scheme and how to make a claim.

-If you have questions about help with health costs, join the Help with Health Costs team on Facebook, where the NHS Business Services Authority will respond to your queries Monday to Friday, 8am to 6pm.
+If you have questions about help with health costs, contact the NHS Business Services Authority (NHSBSA) online or call 0300 330 1343.
+They will respond to your queries Monday to Friday, 8am to 6pm and Saturday, 9am to 3pm.

 Who can claim for help with travel costs?

-To qualify for help with travel costs under the HTCS, you must meet 3 conditions:
+To qualify for help with travel costs under the HTCS, you must meet 3 criteria:

 - At the time of your appointment, you or your partner (including civil partners) must receive one of the qualifying benefits or allowances listed on this page, or meet the eligibility criteria for the NHS Low Income Scheme.

-- You must have a referral from a healthcare professional to a specialist or a hospital for further NHS treatment or tests (often referred to as secondary care).
+- You must have a referral for specialist care from a healthcare professional to a specialist or a hospital for further NHS treatment or tests (often referred to as secondary care).

 - Your appointment must be on a separate visit to when the referral was made.
 This applies whether your treatment is provided at a different location (hospital or clinic) or on the same premises as where the GP or another health professional issued the referral.